Cauliflower Cheese Soup

 Instructions

-• Add 2 additional tablespoons of butter and allow it to melt.
-Whisk in the flour, salt, and pepper until a paste is formed.
+• Add the remaining 2 tablespoons of butter to the pan and let it melt.
+Whisk in the flour, salt, and pepper until a thick paste forms.

 Notes